 - Employee Assistance Program (EAP) is administered by the Office of Human Resources.
-Employees may obtain information about the EAP through the Office of Human Resources (GEB 274) or by visiting the Employee Benefits webpage for the Employee Assistance Program (iccc.edu/about/leadership-governance/administration/humanresources/employee-benefits-leaves/employee-assistance-program.html). - Student Assistance Program (SAP) is available to JCCC students referred by JCCC Counseling and Advising Services, StudentSuccess Center - SC Second Floor.
-More information on the JCCC Student Assistance Program is available at the Personal Counseling web page (jccc.edu/student-resources/personal-counseling/).
+Employees may obtain information about the EAP through the Office of Human Resources (GEB 274) or by visiting the Employee Benefits webpage for the Employee Assistance Program (iccc.edu/about/leadership-governance/administration/humanresources/employee-benefits-leaves/employee-assistance-program.html). - Student Assistance Program (SAP) is available to JCCC students referred by JCCC Counseling and Advising Services, Student Success Center - SC Second Floor.
+More information on the JCCC Student Assistance Program is available at the Personal Counseling web page (jccc.edu/student-resources/counseling/personal-counseling.html).
 The student assistance program is designed to help students with issues related to emotional health, mental health and abuse of drugs and/or alcohol.
-Refer to the JCCC Alcohol and Drug Information Assistance Blog (http://blogs.jccc.edu/jcccadia/) for students, parents and employees regarding information about campus recovery group meeting times and locations and additional resources.
+Refer to the JCCC Alcohol and Drug Information Assistance Blog (blogs.jccc.edu/casai/) for students, parents and employees regarding information about campus recovery group meeting times and locations and additional resources.

-JCCC's Academic Achievement Center offers a College/Life Success course designed to introduce skills necessary for college and career success, which includes education on maintaining a healthy lifestyle and understanding addictions to smoking, alcohol and illegal drugs.
-For more information about this course, contact the Academic Achievement Center on the main campus in the Office Classroom Building - OCB 304.
+• JCCC's Academic Achievement Center offers a College/Life Success course designed to introduce skills necessary for college and career success, which includes education on maintaining a healthy lifestyle and understanding addictions to smoking, alcohol and illegal drugs.
+For more information about this course, contact the Academic Achievement Center in the Academic Resource Center on the first floor of the Library.